ShakthiYasas/attribute-lifetime-measurement/README.md

 ### Datasets
 Dataset used to simulate the behaviours of the entities involved in the use case can be found at /datasets.
 Datasets related to carparks, vehicles, weather, and places can be found here.
+These datasets can be simulated using the entitySimulator found in the code OR using the IoT dats simulator (https://github.com/IBA-Group-IT/IoT-data-simulator/tree/master).

 Context consumer SLAs are available in contextConsumer.json.
 All the registered Context Providers are available in contextService.json.